nekaeve24/Neural-DNA-Forensics/README.md

 ---

 ## ⚖️ Proprietary Notice & IP Governance
 © 2026 NEnterprise, LLC.
 All Rights Reserved.

-The logical thresholds, specifically the **0.0054 Basal Accountability Gradient**, are the intellectual property of NEnterprise, LLC.
+The logical thresholds, specifically the 0.0054 Basal Accountability Gradient, are the intellectual property of NEnterprise, LLC.
 This public repository serves as a portfolio of the architectural logic.
 Reverse engineering of the underlying C++ substrates is strictly prohibited.

 **Contact:** [LinkedIn](https://www.linkedin.com/in/neka-e-a3443368/)
 **Portfolio:** [NEnterpriseAI.com](https://NEnterpriseAI.com)